grafana/metrictank/docs/tools.md

 ```
 mt-index-prune

-Retrieves a metrictank index and moves all deprecated entries into an archive table
+Retrieves a Grafana Metrictank index and moves all deprecated entries into an archive table

 Usage: